-The scope of Women’s Health Physiotherapy can cover a range of health issues and at Winchester Spine Centre our chartered physiotherapists Nicky Hodgkinson and Katie Peters are experienced in the treatment of;
+The scope of Women’s Health Physiotherapy can cover a range of health issues and at Winchester Spine Centre our chartered physiotherapist Nicky Hodgkinson is experienced in the treatment of;

 Back and pelvic pain in pregnancy